isdsucph/isds2021/src/content/page/timeplan.md

 - {ex, le, sol}: Respectively refer to exercises, lecture slides or solutions in Jupyter Notebook format
 - pdf: Slides in PDF format or just PDF file
 - gs: Google Sheets link
+- abs: Link to Absalon page with groups and TAs assigned for supervision